-The overall air quality in the Lower Waiwhakaiho area, including deposition survey results for the five consent holders covered in this report, was generally good during both the January and February gauging periods.
+The overall air quality in the Lower Waiwhakaiho area, including deposition survey results for the five consent holders covered in this report, was generally high during both the January and February gauging periods.

-January 2019 deposition gauge survey
+January 2020 deposition gauge survey

-In the case of the January survey, six of 16 (38%) of the gauges analysed were in excess of the guideline value.
+In the case of the January survey, just one of 13 (8%) of the gauges analysed was measured at the guideline value.
+There were no exceedances over the guideline value in any of the gauges.
 As with previous years, the higher particulate deposition rates were again found to be at monitoring locations in close proximity to industrial sites.

-The highest results were found at monitoring locations near the Fitzroy Engineering, Downer EDI, and Katere Surface Coatings sites, however the results at the last two sites were at or just above the guideline value.
-Wind direction was variable during the gauging period, with winds predominantly from the south west for 40% of the time, and from the west for 20% of the time.
-The strongest winds were from the south west.
+Wind direction was variable during the gauging period, with winds predominantly from the west for 20% of the time, and from the south and south east for 18.6% and 16.4% of the time respectively.
+The strongest winds were from the west.

-February 2019 deposition gauge survey
+February 2020 deposition gauge survey

-In the case of the February survey, eight of 16 (50%) of the gauges returned results that were in excess of the guideline value.
-On this occasion the exceedance was again predominantly at monitoring sites located close to the industrial sites, in the vicinity of the Fitzroy Engineering and Downer EDI sites.
-The prevailing wind directions observed during this gauging period were from the south west (30% of the time) and the south east (20% of the time), with the strongest winds again from the south west.
+In the case of the February survey, four of 13 (31%) of the gauges returned results that were at or in excess of the guideline value.
+On this occasion the exceedances were again at monitoring sites located close to the industrial sites, in the vicinity of the Dialog Fitzroy and Downer EDI sites.
+The prevailing wind directions observed during this gauging period were from the south west (22% of the time) and the south (19% of the time), with the strongest winds from the south.

-8 Summary of recommendations
+6 Summary of recommendations

-- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
-THAT monitoring of consented activities at the Fitzroy Engineering Group Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 3.
-THAT the 2019-2020 report be updated to include changes to the Fitzroy Engineering consent holder name. - 4.
-THAT monitoring of consented activities of Katere Surface Coatings Ltd in the 2019-2020 year continues at the same level as in 2018-2019. - 5.
-THAT monitoring of consented activities at Ravensdown Fertiliser Co-operative Ltd in the 2019-2020 year be discontinued following surrender of the resource consent. - 6.
-THAT monitoring of consented activities at Intergroup Ltd in the 2019-2020 year be discontinued following a change of address for the business. - 7.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2020-2021 year continues at the same level as in 2019-2020. - 2.
+THAT monitoring of consented activities at the Dialog Fitzroy Ltd site in the 2020-2021 year continues at the same level as in 2019-2020. - 3.
+THAT monitoring of consented activities of Katere Surface Coatings Ltd in the 2020-2021 year continues at the same level as in 2019-2020. - 4.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.